1. Setup Webchat Interface

 Step 2: Add HTML Tag

-Next, add the Webchat component to your webpage by including the following HTML tag where you want the chat window to appear:
+Add the Webchat component where you want the chat window to appear:

 html tag